sktime/sktime/docs/source/api_reference/data_format.rst

 * python in-memory data containers used in ``sktime`` (e.g., time series, panel data, etc.)
 * serialized file formats used by ``sktime`` (e.g., ts)

+For utilities to check and convert data formats, see the API reference on :ref:`utils_ref`.

 In-memory Data Specifications
 -----------------------------